Home Home

 Pool Meadow car-park excavation February 2017

-The eastern extremity of the dig also appears to reveal part of the angled tower, or semi-circular bastion, that formed the point where the wall turned to the south, as can be noted in the 1749 Samuel Bradford plan of Coventry.
+The eastern extremity of the dig also appears to reveal part of the angled tower, or circular bastion, that formed the point where the wall turned to the south, as can be noted in the 1749 Samuel Bradford plan of Coventry.
 The diagonal piece jutting out at the bottom of the photo on the left would've been part of the tower that formed the wall's corner.
-Above that can be seen the rough infill of the wall as it stretched southwards towards where it again crossed the Sherbourne - it appears not to have been very straight!
+Above that can be seen the rough infill of the wall as it stretched southwards towards where it again crossed the Sherbourne.
+It doesn't appear very straight in the photo, but the fact that the neat outer-stones were removed centuries ago, leaving only the rough "wall filling", would seem to account for this.

 Pool Meadow car-park excavation February 2017